amar528/amar528.github.io/leetcode-75/README.md

 After iteration has finished, append the even head to the odd.next.
 Ensure we set even.next to None to avoid a cycle.
 `34ms beats 89%/98%`

+### 206 - Reverse Linked List

+We have 2 pointers, `curr (head)` and `prev (None)`. while curr is valid, we traverse the list.
+We store a temp pointer to the next node `curr.next` Then reassign `curr.next` to prev (reversing the direction).
+Finally we update our `prev` pointer to the current node, and `curr` to the temporary pointer, which is the next node in the iteration.
+When iteration ends, we return the `prev` pointer, which will point at the new head of the reversed list.
+`28ms beats 96%/98%`

 ## Prefix Sum